theandrew168/sbs-website/content/posts/a-multi-platform-modern-webgl-demo.md

 Nearly four years ago I wrote a [blog post](/posts/a-multi-platform-modern-opengl-demo-with-sdl2/) about a native, cross-platform OpenGL demo that I'd written.
 That post (which was only my second ever) was actually a response to _another_ [blog post](https://nullprogram.com/blog/2015/06/06/) written by Chris Wellons (aka [null program](https://nullprogram.com/)) on the same topic.
-Chris' post use [GLFW3](https://www.glfw.org/) for platform compatibility while mine used [SDL2](https://www.libsdl.org/).
 Back then, I spent **hours and hours** just trying to figure out how I could write (and compile) a single C program that would run on all three major platforms: Windows, macOS, and Linux.
+Chris used [GLFW3](https://www.glfw.org/) to solve this problem while mine used [SDL2](https://www.libsdl.org/) (both are valid options).
-Here is a screenshot of it for reference:
+Here is a screenshot of the demo for reference:

 <div style="display:flex;justify-content:center">
 	<img src="/images/sdl2-opengl-demo.webp" alt="SDL2 OpenGL Demo">